4est-is-Forrest/square-iron/content/docs/Connectors/_index.md

 There is a separate script for new Python installations that ensures 'resources' exists in the script user's home path (among other things).
 Essentially a uniform location to house multiple assets for multiple tools/scripts.

-Chromedriver will create a profile directory in the home path if one does not already exist.
+Chromedriver will create the profile directory if one does not already exist.

+#### _Function: Spawn Driver_

+**Arguments:**

+* Instances: list of one or more expected ServiceNow instances; Default: The most used instance
+* Credentials: (optional) dictionary of credentials for instances other than 'instance1.'
+Default is none.
+Dictionary key nomenclature is simply: instance_usr/pwd
+* Persist: Whether the Driver should be kept open after completed login/logins; Default is True

+The function is tailored for three specific instances with differentiating login methods and landing pages.

+* Instance1: PKI card login with pin
+* Instance2: Username & Password
+* Instance3: Username & Password

+Other instances can be added to the function with relative ease, only needing to define the login process and whether the instance requires username and password credentials.